DHEPLab/DHEP-Project-Template/README.md

 renv::restore()
 ```

 This will install all of the foundational packages needed to begin developing your R project with this template.
 If installation encounters an error, restart your R session and try again.
-If it still does not work, please [reach out to the Start Your Lab team](https://www.startyourlab.com/community/support) with your issue and we can help you and your lab resolve it.

 If you would like to install packages specific to your project's goals, now is the time to start!
 You can install packages like [`tidyverse`](https://www.tidyverse.org/), [`slackr`](https://mrkaye97.github.io/slackr/), or other packages on CRAN.
 For example, running